-Subject Frequency/ Duration N 6 min/2 min distance gain 10 m speed gain Treatment Effects TM (Treadmill + Manual) 5 sessions/wk 12 wks total 60 sessions 17 23.5% 4.1% Treatment effect (small ~ moderate) Treatment effect (moderate) TS (Treadmill + FES) SCI Chronic 14 27.8% 18.4% LR (Lokomat) 15 5.9% 6.5% Treatment effect (small) HAL (Treadmill + HAL) 55 100.0% 49.6% Treatment effect (significant)
+Subject Frequency/ Duration N 6 min/2 min distance gain 10 m speed gain Treatment Effects TM (Treadmill + Manual) SCI Chronic 5 sessions/wk 12 wks total 60 sessions 67 23.5% 4,1% Treatment effect (small - moderate) TS (Treadmill + FES) 34 27.8% 18.4% Treatment effect (moderate) LR (Lokomat) 15 5,9% 6.5% Treatment effect (small) HAL (Treadmill + HAL) 55 100.0% 49.6% Treatment effect (significant)

 We have highlighted three types of diseases that are currently treated with HAL.
-To expand the target disease of HAL, there are clinical trials and research conducted for other conditions such as Parkinson's disease, cerebral palsy, multiple sclerosis, and many more.
+HAL have also obtained approval for HTLV-1 Associated Myelopathy (HAM) and Hereditary Spastic Paraplegia in 2023.
+It was also cleared for Cerebral Palsy in the U.S. To expand the target disease of HAL, there are clinical trials and research conducted for other conditions such as Parkinson's disease, multiple sclerosis, and many more.
 Furthermore, in addition to improvement of physical functions, there are also reports on the improvement of sensory such as sensory of bladder and urinary issues.